EVVSK/Diabetes-Model/README.md

 # Diabetes-Model

-This project serves as the culmination of the *Honors Content* module in the *Supervised Machine Learning Regression* course, offered by *IBM* on *Coursera*.
+These projects serve as the culmination of the *Honors Content* module in the *Supervised Machine Learning:Regression* and *Supervised Machine Learning:Classification* courses, offered by *IBM* on *Coursera*.